TribeMedia/loopback-example-recipes/docs/model-recipes.md

-# Recipes for LoopBack Models
+# Recipes for LoopBack models

 Rich mobile applications are driven by data.
 Data can be produced and consumed by mobile devices, browsers, cloud services, legacy applications,